wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 ## Signalling Address Registration Support

 The client MUST NOT register addresses using this mechanism unless the network's DHCPv6 servers support address registration.
-The client discovers this by using the OPTION_ADDR_REG_ENABLE option.
+The client can discover this using the OPTION_ADDR_REG_ENABLE option.
 The client SHOULD include this option code in all Option Request options that it sends.
-Whenever the client receives and processes a Reply message with the OPTION_ADDR_REG_ENABLE option, it SHOULD start transmitting ADDR-REG-INFORM messsages.
-Whenever the client receives and processes a Reply message without the OPTION_ADDR_REG_ENABLE option, it MUST stop transmitting ADDR-REG-INFORM messsages.
+If the client receives and processes a Reply message with the OPTION_ADDR_REG_ENABLE option, it concludes that the network supports address registration.
+If the client later receives and processes a Reply message without the the OPTION_ADDR_REG_ENABLE from a server that previously included the option, it MUST stop transmitting ADDR-REG-INFORM messsages.

-If there are multiple DHCPv6 servers on the network, it is possible that some of them support address registration and some do not. {{!RFC8415}} does not specify the client behaviour if a client receives multiple Reply messages from different servers contain conflicting information.
-In this case, client behaviour is unspecified, and clients might oscillate between enabling and disabling address registration.
-Consequently:

-*   The registration mechanism is not reliable, since the client might stop using address registration while it is still connected ot the network.
-*   The servers which do not support address registration will still receive ADDR-REG-INFORM messages and will have to discard them.

-Such a configuration can exist during incremental rollout of address registration support across the DHCPv6 infrastructure and is NOT RECOMMENDED long-term.
+This host behavior allows the network to disable address registration after enabling it.
+It also allows networks to progressively roll out support for the address registration option across the DHCPv6 infrastructure without causing clients to frequently stop and re-start address registration if some of the network's DHCPv6 servers support it and some of them do not.

 ## Retransmission